 - A Windows, Mac or Linux machine that will act as a relay server inside or outside your network.

 - Make sure you have Docker installed on your server machine: How To Install Docker.

-- Next select a port, username and password to run the relay server on.
-We'll need this for the next step.
-In the case below, we've used port 3478, with username MyUserName and password MyPassword and external IP 22.214.171.124.
+- Select a port (RELAY_PORT), username (RELAY_USERNAME) and password (RELAY_PASSWORD) for relay server.
+In the case below, we've used relay port 3478, with username MyUserName and password MyPassword and external IP 220.127.116.11.
 The external IP field is the public IP address of your WAN interface.